“Erm… I’ve no idea. No? Yes? What?”

 It’s all about the benefits:

-- It’s a chatty writing service for businesses who want to show their personality and not sound boring
+- It’s a chatty writing service for businesses who want to sound irresistible

 Section Two: Problem